The Ultimate SEO and Digital Marketing Resource Network

 If you’re a local business, a Google Business Profile listing is essential.
 Learn how to setup and make the most of your GBP listing.

 Many e-commerce websites don’t realize that a Google Business Profile can help their businesses rank better.
-This free tool from Google is not just local brick-and-mortar shops.
+This free tool from Google is not just for local brick-and-mortar shops.
 It’s for any business that could benefit from greater visibility and web traffic.

 Who Needs a Google Business Profile?